TrackMania: TrackMania Nations (Electronic Sports World Cup)

 On January 27, 2006, Nadeo released TrackMania Nations, also called TrackMania Nations ESWC partly as a promotion for the Electronic Sports World Cup, and also for TrackMania itself.
 This free, stand-alone game had one new environment, "Stadium", and many of the Sunrise edition features, including the advertisement panels, which show ads from sponsors streamed from the internet.
 The game contains 100 single player tracks, the earlier ones relatively simple in both design and gameplay, but it is largely pitched as an online game.
 One of the main attractions is the leader board, where players compete for the best times and points.
 The top five players can be seen on the game's homepage.
-Nations quickly became popular with almost 1 million registered online players within weeks of its launch), largely due to the wide availability of the freeware game.
+Nations quickly became popular with almost 1 million registered online players within weeks of its launch, largely due to the wide availability of the freeware game.

-TrackMania United

-On June 30, 2006, TrackMania United was announced, a version that amalgamated all previous TrackMania editions into a single game that includes all the environments from the earlier games, and subsequently future installments of the series.
-TrackMania United features a peer-to-peer networking system allowing players to share custom content more easily, and a unified ranking system.
-The updated graphics engine includes a shadow mapping acceleration system, which is used in the most recent Stadium version.
-The new engine allows for more realistic shadows on high end systems while the Stadium environment has double the number of blocks featured in the free version, including dirt paths, water, and indoor sections.
-The game featured four game modes; "Race", "Platform", "Puzzle", and 'Stunt'.

-Focus announced on November 9, 2006, that 10,000 copies of TrackMania United could be bought and pre-loaded online then activated from November 16, 2006 onwards.
-The game became available in retail outlets in France, Canada, Australia, Belgium, the French-speaking part of Switzerland and Russia later in 2006, then on February 23, 2007 in Germany, then on March 9, 2007 and later in other regions.

-The game is available in the UK and was made available in the US via download for $49.99 on March 23, 2007 and $39.99 on April 17, 2007.
-As of September 7, 2007, the game is available for $29.95.
-It was made available for pre-order and pre-load on Steam on June 7, 2007 and unlocked on June 14, 2007.

-Players who previously purchased TrackMania or TrackMania: Sunrise can earn a daily copper bonus in TrackMania United by registering their product keys through the game.